lcwitek/NHL-API-Graphical-Summaries/README.md

 ## Exploratory Analysis

-Adding two new variables(Division and Conference) to the `fran` data table and outputting a new data table call `div_conf`
+Adding two new variables(Division and Conference) to the `fran` (“/franchise”) data table and outputting a new data table called `div_conf` that includes each current teams Division and Conference.

 ``` r
 div_conf <- fran %>% filter(is.na(lastSeasonId)) %>%